Hualien County: Demographics and culture

 Population density around the county (December 2009).

 Population

 Hualien County has 318,995 inhabitants as of January 2023 and is divided into 1 city and 12 townships.
 Its late development means that many aboriginal cultures such as Amis, Atayal, Bunun, Truku, Sakizaya, and Kavalan are well-preserved.
-As of 2014, aborigines make up 27.5% of the population of Hualien County (about 91,675).
+As of 2014, aboriginal people make up 27.5% of the population of Hualien County (about 91,675).
 The Hakka people comprise about 30% of inhabitants.

 The county has seen negative population growth since the early 2000s due to emigration to other places outside Hualien County, with an average reduction of 1,393 people per year over the past 18 years.

 According to a 2015 survey on national happiness index, Hualien County was rated as the happiest place to live in Taiwan among other 20 counties and cities due to strong levels of satisfaction with work-life balance, living condition, education, environmental quality and the performance of the local government.